jack1232/webgpu-starter/README.md

 # WebGPU Starter Template

 This is a starter template for WebGPU, which will be used to build the sample projects in the book "WebGPU by Examples".
 For details about this book, please visit [https://drxudotnet.com](https://drxudotnet.com).
-It can also be used as a starter for creating any WebGPU applications using TypeScript and WebPack.
+It can also be used as a starting point for creating any WebGPU applications using TypeScript and WebPack.

 ## Getting Started